psam3210/.github/topics/functions-objects/index.md

 - Conditionals and Loops
 - Arrays

-Today we’ll focus on functions and visual manipulation of DOM.
+Today we’ll focus on functions and objects.

 ## Functions